What is RAID Storage and What is the Best RAID Configuration?

 Different RAID formats have different benefits.
 The obvious advantages that it offers are as below:

-- Increased fault tolerance or ability to function after one or multiple drive failures.
+- Increased fault tolerance or ability to function after one or multiple hard drive failures.

 - High read-write speed.